Miss Ghana UK Team Embarks On Mental Health Project In Ghana

 Staff Writer

-Members of the Miss Ghana UK Foundation as part of their mandate to contribute to the capacity building and skill development of Ghanaians in the diaspora and back home are currently visiting Ghana to undertake a series of activities.
+Members of the Miss Ghana UK Foundation as part of their mandatory role to contribute to the capacity building and skill development of Ghanaians in the diaspora and back home, are currently visiting Ghana to undertake series of activities.

-Also, the Miss Ghana Queen and the first runner up will be making a donation of desks and other educational materials to the Street Kids Academy, a school the Miss Ghana UK Foundation adopted in 2018.
+The Miss Ghana Queen and the first runner up will also be making a donation of desks and other educational materials to the Street Kids Academy, a school the Miss Ghana UK Foundation adopted in 2018.

 Commenting on the activities of the Foundation, Ms. Mavis Osei stated that “the foundation is working on several projects across the United Kingdom in the areas of youth violent and mental health.
 We are committed to making a meaningful contribution to the lives of our people both in the diaspora and in Ghana”.